How To Extend Your Gas Hose

-This is done using the same wrenches you used to remove the originally hose.
+This is done using the same wrenches you used to remove the original hose.

-Be sure to make sure the hose is on there tightly!
+Be sure the hose is securely wench tightened!
 We will perform a soap test later on to ensure there are no potential leaks.

 With the extension hose now properly installed onto the barbecue, we can look to finish the process by attaching the original hose onto the extension!

 Place the female end of the original hose onto the flared brass connector fitting.
 Once again, tighten fully to ensure there are no leaks.

 Now that you have successfully installed an hose extension on to your barbecue, there's only a few more steps to go!

 Attach your barbecue to your gas line and open the shutoff to allow gas into the hose.